pejulian/openvpn-access-server-infra/README.md

 ### The Auto Scaling Group

+An Auto Scaling Group (ASG) has been set up for the OpenVPN EC2 instance.
+This ASG is not intended to be a scale out solution to the VPN server but rather a cost savings mechanism by destroying the EC2 instance at a given timeframe in a day to create cost savings.
+Therefore, the desired capacity of the ASG should ever only need to be either 0 (for no instances) or 1 (1 OpenVPN instance).

-The OpenVPN instance is configured to be scaled up or down in an Auto Scaling Group.
-This mechanism has been put into place to create cost savings on EC2 instance uptime by destroying the OpenVPN server everyday at 2am Malaysian Time and then recreating it again at 7.45am Malaysian time.
-Because Cloudwatch Scheduled events can only be defined in UTC times, the scale up and scale down times listed above are adjusted accordingly in the `cron` expression.
+> The default setting of the ASG  will destroy the OpenVPN server every day at 2am Malaysian Time and then recreate it again at 7.45am Malaysian time.

+Because Cloudwatch Scheduled events can only be defined in UTC time, the scale up and scale down times mentioned above are adjusted to UTC accordingly in the `cron` expressions.

 The current rule defined gives approximately 5 hours and 45 minutes of time in a day that you are not billed for a running OpenVPN instance.

 If this rule doesn't fit your needs, feel free to adjust the Cloudwatch Rules for `addCapacitySchedule` and `removeCapacitySchedule` as needed.
 ### unbound

 [unbound](https://docs.pi-hole.net/guides/dns/unbound/) is automatically set up in the PiHole EC2 instance to serve as a recursive DNS service to enhance PiHole.
 Most of the test validation steps you see in the `unbound` page is also integrated into the user data script of the PiHole instance.
 If you log in to your Pi Hole instance and go to DNS settings, you should see that a custom upstream server at `127.0.0.1#5335` has been set.
 This causes PiHole to forward DNS requests to `unbound` running on port 5335 instead of directly to a 3rd party DNS service.